spradhip-gh/exitous-prototype/DOCUMENTATION.md

 In `src/ai/flows/personalized-recommendations.ts`, define a Genkit flow that generates a personalized action plan for the user.
 -   **Input/Output Schemas:** Use `zod` to define strongly-typed input and output schemas.
-    -   `PersonalizedRecommendationsInputSchema`: Defines the expected structure of the user's `profileData` and `layoffDetails`.
+    -   `PersonalizedRecommendationsInputSchema`: Defines the expected structure of the user's `profileData` and `layoffDetails`, including fields like `severanceAgreementDeadline`.
     -   `PersonalizedRecommendationsOutputSchema`: Defines the desired output, which is a list of `RecommendationItem` objects.
 This tells the LLM to structure its response as a JSON array.
 -   **Prompt Engineering:**
     -   Write a detailed system prompt instructing the LLM to act as an expert career counselor.
     -   Use Handlebars templating (`{{{...}}}`) to dynamically insert the user's data into the prompt.
     -   Explicitly ask the model to provide a unique `taskId`, `task`, `category`, `timeline`, `details`, and an optional `endDate` for each recommendation, and to sort the list by urgency.
 -   **Flow Function:** Export an async wrapper function (`getPersonalizedRecommendations`) that calls the Genkit flow.
+    -   **Resiliency:** Implement a retry mechanism within the flow to handle temporary "503 Service Unavailable" errors from the AI model, making the feature more robust.
 This function will be used by the `TimelineDashboard` component to fetch the recommendations.

 This guide provides a comprehensive roadmap to recreate the core functionality of the Exitbetter application.
 Each step involves creating components, defining logic, and styling according to the project's design guidelines.